biaslab/biaslab-hugo/content/project/learning-where-to-park-by-active-inference.md

 Figure 3 depicts two examples of how the robot navigates on a 2D plane.
 At each time step, the agent observes the robot's position and orientation and infers the next steering action in terms of motor velocities for both wheels.

-{{< figure src="/img/projects/park-by-ai/agent_trajectories.PNG" title="Robot navigation examples with binary performance appraisals by an observer in-the-loop." width="400px" >}}
+{{< figure src="/img/projects/park-by-ai/agent_trajectories.PNG" title="Robot navigation examples with binary performance appraisals by an observer in-the-loop." width="600px" >}}

 Figure 4 shows a typical evolution of the agent's belief about the target location.

-{{< figure src="/img/projects/park-by-ai/2d_bernoulli_baseline.png" title="Evolution of agent's belief about target position for trial in Figure 3a." width="400px" >}}
+{{< figure src="/img/projects/park-by-ai/2d_bernoulli_baseline.png" title="Evolution of agent's belief about target position for trial in Figure 3a." width="600px" >}}

 Active inference agents also seem to be robust when they are subjected to environmental perturbations.
 The video below demonstrates how the active inference agent immediately corrects a severe manual interruption and continues its path towards the target location.
-[#test]: #test

 These experiments provide support for the notion that active inference is a viable method for constructing synthetic agents that are capable of learning new goals in a dynamic world.
 More details about this project are available in a MSc thesis [[2](#references)].